Definitions

 Reporting Child Abuse, Neglect, or Abandonment

-- Telephone: 1-800-962-2873 (24-Hour Hotline)
+- Telephone: 1-800-962-2873 (24-hour hotline)

 - Fax: 1-800-914-0004

-2. Report to Youth Compliance.
+Step 4: Report child abuse to UF Youth Compliance.

 Register Youth Programs in 4-H Online